This week the USA celebrates its Independence Day. That was a day I used to celebrate for myself every day: INDEPENDENCE!

 Dependence: the state of relying on or needing someone or something for aid, support, or the like.

-If you’ve read my eBook 7 Secrets to Finally Finding Love After 40, you know that independence was my badge of honor for a LONG LONG time.
-And now here I am, depending on a man every day – my dear husband.
+If you’ve read my eBook 7 Secrets to Finally Finding Love After 40, you know that independence was my BADGE OF HONOR for a decades.
+And now here I am, depending on a man every day.
 My life decisions, my livelihood, my overall happiness…yep, I rely on him to support me with it all.

 Now that’s some scary shit.